Roger Williams Medical Center

 The Roger Williams Medical Center (RWMC) is a university-affiliated teaching hospital in Providence, Rhode Island.
 Roger Williams Medical Center has an affiliation with Boston University School of Medicine.
 The Roger Williams Medical Center (RWMC), located in the Elmhurst section of Providence, has served the community's health care needs since 1922.
 Along with corporate parent CharterCARE Health Partners and as a major teaching affiliate of Boston University School of Medicine (BUSM) (only about 50 miles away), this academic medical center has attained fully accredited ACGME teaching programs for more than 40 years.

+On January 12, 2025, Prospect Medical filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $1 billion and $10 billion.
+The company struggled with rising interest costs and high debt.

 Overview

 Founded in 1878, and located in the Smith Hill neighborhood of Providence, RWMC is community owned and governed.
 It is named after Roger Williams, the founder of Rhode Island.
 Since 1997, it has been formally affiliated with the Boston University School of Medicine.
 The center is also located adjacent to the VA hospital in Providence, which provides veterans with specific care needs.
 In serving the people of Southern New England, RWMC offers services in emergency medicine, cancer care, diagnostic imaging, home care, and extended long-term care.
 RWMC also manages the only Bone Marrow Unit in the state of Rhode Island.

 The Quality Assurance Review Center (QARC) was housed at the RWMC until 2003.